Duckys-code/Alt-server-for-linux-tutorial/README.md

 # === Automated iOS Sideloading Setup for Linux ===
 # This uses Alt-Store-Linux.sh to install everything automatically.
+SCRIPT IS BROKEN TEMP I DONT HAVE TIME TO FIX IT RIGHT NOW PLEASE USE METHOD 1!

 # =====================================================
 # 1. Download the installer